 Dangers of Binge Drinking

 Anything in excess usually isn’t good, but there can be severe consequences for alcohol.
 It might seem harmless fun to participate or encourage this behavior, but real problems can erupt from a culture of binge drinking.
 The truth is that, after a while, a person who drinks in excess can develop alcohol dependence or addiction.
 These outcomes can destroy relationships, opportunities, and the health of a person who becomes addicted.
-While your behavior or your friend’s behavior might seem entertaining right now, it can open the door to plenty of devasting consequences.
+While your behavior or your friend’s behavior might seem entertaining right now, it can open the door to plenty of devastating consequences.

 Tolerance Isn’t Something to Brag About